SahilJasani2/AI-Supervised-IIoT-Control-System/README.md

 ## Use Case

-### AI-Powered Predictive Maintenance (Digital Twin)
+### AI-Powered Closed-Loop Control

-Imagine a factory floor with critical motors running production lines.
-Instead of waiting for a motor to fail unexpectedly—causing costly downtime—this system provides an intelligent monitoring solution.
+This project demonstrates a complete "monitor -> detect -> act" loop, a core pattern in industrial automation.

-The system uses an unsupervised neural network (an Autoencoder) to create a "digital twin" of the motor's healthy operational state.
-The model learns the complex patterns of normal behavior from an initial dataset.
+The system uses an unsupervised neural network (an Autoencoder) to create a "digital twin" of a motor's healthy state.
 During live operation, it continuously compares real-time sensor data to this learned model.

-When live data deviates significantly from the healthy baseline, the system flags it as a potential anomaly.
-This approach is more robust and adaptive than simple thresholding and represents a core concept in Industry 4.0.
-The Grafana dashboard provides operators with a clear, immediate alert, allowing maintenance to be scheduled proactively before a critical failure occurs.
+When the AI detects a significant deviation (an anomaly), it doesn't just raise an alarm.
+It automatically publishes a command, such as `{"action": "enter_safe_mode"}`, to a control topic.
+A separate controller service, simulating an interface to a PLC, subscribes to this topic and executes the command.
+This closes the loop, transforming the system from a passive monitor into an active, intelligent control agent.

 ## Project Structure